snowplow/snowplow/1-trackers/java-tracker/src/README.md

 ### Set up the Tracker

+Documentation on functions are available [here][documentation].

-More documentation on functions will come soon, but to instantiate a tracker in your code (can be global or local to the process being tracked) simply instantiate the `Tracker` interface with one of the following:
+To instantiate a tracker in your code (can be global or local to the process being tracked) simply instantiate the `Tracker` interface with one of the following:

     TrackerC(String collector_URI, String namespace)